 When do I have to complete the program?
 What's the deadline?

-I have to complete AlcoholEdu and Haven and pass the exam.
+I have to complete AlcoholEdu and Sexual Assault Prevention for Undergraduates or the Adult Learner and pass the exam.
 How is my grade determined?

 What happens if I don't pass the test?

 Why do I have to wait 45 days to complete the program after Part 1?

 What happens if I don't do it?